twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-chap01%zh.rst

 ..
 [NāradaFn01-25]  (Ven.
 Nārada 01-25) Duggati is a woeful state and Sugati is a blissful state.
 Rebirths in all such states are temporary.

 ..
 [NāradaFn01-26]  (Ven.
-Nārada 01-26) Sahita§ = saha + hita§, is that which is associated with what is beneficial.
-Commentary states that sahita§ is a synonym for the Tipiñaka, the three Baskets, taught by the Buddha, namely: Vinaya Piñaka, the Basket of Discipline, Sutta Piñaka, the Basket of Discourses, and Abhidhamma Piñaka, the Basket of Ultimate Doctrine.
+Nārada 01-26) Sahitaṃ = saha + hitaṃ, is that which is associated with what is beneficial.
+Commentary states that sahitaṃ is a synonym for the Tipiñaka, the three Baskets, taught by the Buddha, namely: Vinaya Piñaka, the Basket of Discipline, Sutta Piñaka, the Basket of Discourses, and Abhidhamma Piñaka, the Basket of Ultimate Doctrine.

 ..
 [NāradaFn01-27]  (Ven.
-Nārada 01-27) The blessings of a monk are the four stages of Sainthood - namely: Sotàpatti, Stream Winner, Sakadàgàmi, Once-Returner, Anàgàmi, Never-Returner, and Arahanta, the Worthy.
+Nārada 01-27) The blessings of a monk are the four stages of Sainthood - namely: Sotāpatti, Stream Winner, Sakadāgāmi, Once-Returner, Anāgāmi, Never-Returner, and Arahanta, the Worthy.

 ..
 [NāradaFn01-28]  (Ven.
-Nārada 01-28) Sàma¤¤assa = lit. the state of a monk or ascetic, i.e., the Holy life.
+Nārada 01-28) Sāmaññassa = lit. the state of a monk or ascetic, i.e., the Holy life.
 According to Buddhism learning is of no avail without actual practice.

                     As such Buddhism is not a mere philosophy, but a unique Path of Enlightenment.